celestiaorg/celestia-node/docs/adr/adr-template.md

 >
 > - Will these changes require a breaking (major) release?
 >
-> - Does this change require coordination with the Celestia fork of the SDK or celestia-app?
+> - Does this change require coordination with the Celestia fork of the SDK, celestia-app/-core, or any other celestiaorg repository?

 ## Status